henrikwirth/gatsby-starter-wordpress-twenty-twenty/README.md

 - In `gatsby-config.js`, update the plugin options for `gatsby-source-wordpress-experimental`
   - Change `url` to point to your WordPress install.
 This should be the full url of your graphql endpoint.
 Eg `https://yoursite.com/graphql`
   - The `nodeUpdateInterval` option specifies in milliseconds how often Gatsby will ask WP what data has changed during development.
 If you want to see data update in near-realtime while you're developing, set this low.
 Your server may have trouble responding to too many requests over a long period of time and in that case, set this high.
 Setting it higher saves electricity too ⚡️🌲
-- in .env.concurrent_download, set how many concurrent connections your server can handle.
+- in .env.GATSBY_CONCURRENT_DOWNLOAD, set how many concurrent connections your server can handle.
 If this plugin knocks your server over and it stops responding, lower the concurrent connections.

 ## Cool features